About

 WRITER, EDITOR, PERSON

 Words have always been my thing.
-When I was little, new words, interesting words and the jigsaw-piece click of the perfect word to express something were all simple, instinctive pleasures, and still are.
-After finishing school, I did my bookworm duty and got a degree in English Literature – and am proud to have made a living out of being a writer and editor for most of the two-plus decades since.
-I worked for many years in London, in book and magazine publishing, then moved to Norwich, where I combine work on long- and short-term projects.
+When I was a kid, new words, interesting words and the jigsaw-piece click of the perfect word to express something were all simple, instinctive pleasures, and still are.
+After finishing school, I did my bookworm duty and got a degree in English Literature, and am proud to have made a living as a professional writer and editor for most of the two-plus decades since.
+Having worked for many years in London in publishing, I moved to Norwich, where I now work on a variety of text-driven projects, both for regional clients and for individuals and organisations in London and elsewhere.

 Picture of Ally Ireson

-Beyond paid work, I periodically try to do something that takes me out beyond the professional day-to-day.
-I was until recently a governor at a Norwich junior school; before that, I worked on a community heritage project, ran English-language workshops for parents from immigrant communities who wanted to be able to help their children’s education, and worked as an interviewer on an oral history project that documented the lives of people living in Kings Cross in London.
-Beyond work entirely, I am the proud mother of twin boys, a stepmother (not the kind who wields poison apples) and, like everyone else, mostly busy just getting on with it.
+Beyond paid work, I try to keep doing things that take me beyond the silo of the day-to-day.
+I was until recently a governor at a Norwich junior school; before that, I worked on a community heritage project, ran English-language workshops for parents from immigrant communities who wanted to be able to help with their children’s education, and was a volunteer interviewer on an oral history project that documented the lives of people living in Kings Cross in London.
+Beyond work entirely, I am the proud mother of twin boys, a step-parent and, like everyone else, mostly busy just getting on with it.

 I’m interested in people and what drives the choices they make.
-I’m also interested in what stories and words in general can do to document human experience, and make life more vivid.
-I’m drawn to conversations and anything else that offers a new perspective or helps make sense of things, whether using the lens of history, politics, psychology or something else.
-I try hard to stay curious; I also like a laugh.
+I’m also interested in how words and stories can document and share human experience, as well as make life more vivid.
+I’m particularly drawn to conversations, analysis or anything else that offers a new perspective or helps make sense of things.
+I make efforts to remain curious – and to remember to have a laugh.